BigGuard20000/bigguard20000/README.md

 ## 👤 About Me

 Hello!
 I am nxctvrnus, aka.
 BigGuard20000, an aspirant for computer science with dedication to solving complex problems.
-I also am a generalist w/ experience & adaptability to various subfields relating to cybersecurity.
+I also am a generalist w/ experience & adaptability to various subfields relating to cybersecurity and generally computer science.

 ## ❓ What do I strive for?